0xC0000054/sc4-custom-ordinance-host/README.md

 The plugin can be downloaded from the Releases tab: https://github.com/0xC0000054/sc4-custom-ordinance-host/releases

+## Creating New Ordinances

+A tutorial on creating new ordinances is located at: [Tutorial for Creating New Ordinances](docs/Tutorial_For_Creating_New_Ordinances.md)

+### Example Ordinances

+The [examples](examples) directory contains several example ordinances that can be used as-is or as a starting point for creating your own ordinances.
+See the [read-me](examples/README.md) in that directory for more information on those ordinances.

 ## Ordinance Exemplars

 Each ordinance exemplar must have a unique instance id, this is how SC4 will identify the ordinance.